MicrosoftDocs/OData-docs/Odata-docs/resources/roadmap.md

 - Easier partial adoption of OData in existing REST APIs

 OData 4.01 is highly compatible, incremental release over OData 4.0.
 A compliant 4.01 OData Service fully supports OData 4.0 clients.
 New OData 4.01 query features and simplified syntax can be supported as compatible extensions to OData 4.0 syntax.
 Content negotiation is facilitated through the ODataVersion header to ensure OData 4.0 clients don't receive unexpected constructs in response payloads.

+The follow table represents the state of implementation of the above mentioned simplified options in the existing OData .NET stack.

 ## Protocol